snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ```console
 scontrol show config | grep Requeue
 ```

-TODO: provide expected output here
+This should show a numerical value for the `JobRequeue` parameter, indicating the number of requeues for individual jobs.
+Any number greater 1 will cause SLURM to reqeue jobs on your cluster upon failure or preemption this many times.
+(Your cluster may specify additional parameters.)

-If enabled, this feature allows jobs to be automatically resubmitted if they fail or are preempted.
+If enabled, this feature allows jobs to be automatically resubmitted if they fail or are preempted - you do not need to rely on this plugin in this case.
-This effectively does not consider the SLURM job failed, preserving job IDs and priorities, and allowing priority to be accumulated while pending.
-If job requeuing is not enabled on your cluster, consider adding `--slurm-requeue` for your Snakemake jobs:

-TODO: Does the `--slurm-requeue` command line argument work when this feature is on, or when it is off.
-This is not clear from the previous docs version.
+If your cluster does not support automated requeing, you can ask the plugin to requeu preemted jobs with the `--slurm-requeue` flag:

 ```console
 snakemake --slurm-requeue ...
 ```

-This might be the default on your cluster, already.
-TODO: What exactly might be the default on a cluster?
-TODO: Also, what exactly does the `--slurm-requeue` mode do?
-I assume it makes snakemake handle the requeueing instead of slurm doing this internally?
+This flag effectively does not consider failed SLURM jobs or preserves job IDs and priorities or allows job priority to be accumulated while pending.

 #### MPI-specific Resources